AndiSHFR/timeline.js/README.md

 timeline.setPeriod('2018-04-16 00:0:00', '2018-04-17 00:00:00');
 ```

+_Note_: For an example how to use this please see the [live-update.html](examples/live-update.html) example.

 # Data item object properties
 When you set data using the `setData()` method your items need to have the required properties below: